fionadaly/QUAK/README.md

 ```
 ## Datasets

-QUAK used LHC Olympics dataset curated by , please cite
+QUAK used LHC Olympics dataset curated by  Kasieczka, Gregor; Nachman, Benjamin; Shih, David, please cite https://zenodo.org/record/4536624
-To read more about these datasets, please read this paper:
+To read more about these datasets, please read LHC Olympics Community White Paper: https://arxiv.org/abs/2101.08320

-We privately generated samples based on LHC Olympics dataset, the procedure of which is outlined in our paper:
+We privately generated samples based on LHC Olympics dataset, the procedure of which is outlined in our paper: https://arxiv.org/abs/2011.03550
+For training and evaluation, we applied pre-processing procedure which leaves each event with jet masses and substructure variables.

 QUAK method is not limited to physics dataset; It can be applied to any environment where having vague knowledge of anomaly could help with the detection.

-To test QUAK in a different setting, we tested it on MNIST (cite ) dataset.
+To test QUAK in a different setting, we tested it on MNIST dataset (http://yann.lecun.com/exdb/mnist/).

 ## Training